 About ‘The Wild Nature Blog’

-This blog is primarily about the wild – the places, the creatures, the denizens, the heights and depths, the remote spots where life carries on pretty much as it always has, more or (increasingly) less independently from us.
-It’s a personal take on wild nature with posts on ecology, evolution, natural history and us, perhaps some short stories and poems, photos certainly, and whatever else comes along.
-Flowing through all this is a concern for the future of the wild.
+My blog is about the wild – the places, creatures and remote spots where life carries on pretty much as it always has.
+It’s my personal take on wild nature with stories, thoughts, history, images and poetry, and sometimes when we should be doing better, just calling it out.
+Flowing through all is my concern for the future of the wild.
 I hope you’ll join in.

 What do you think this little fellow might be?